2qx/short-metadata-protocol/README.md

 ## Motivation

-Contracts issuing tokens in an autonomous way may find it difficult to sign a json string, maintain a domain or update a registry repository.
+Contracts issuing tokens in an autonomous way may find it difficult to sign a JSON string, maintain a domain or update a registry repository.
 For contracts to routinely and autonomously issue tokens with metadata, it may be nice to have a suitable format where a contract may specify metadata requirements itself.

 Likewise, non-technical users may also want to easily broadcast token data to the network with an ultra low barrier to entry―a low floor, with a low ceiling.
 If a token issuer has several hundred satoshis in their wallet, they might easily satisfy the barrier and publish a metadata record in a few seconds from a phone or SPV wallet—which can start their journey.

 ## Overview

 This is a schema to record metadata on-chain at minting in a data-carrier output.
-It is not a replacement for [Bitcoin Cash Metadata Registries (BCMR)](https://cashtokens.org/docs/category/metadata-registries-chip), rather it is short and limited alternative for BitcoinScript, as transpiled from a higher-level syntax like [CashScript](https://cashscript.org).
+It is not a replacement for [Bitcoin Cash Metadata Registries (BCMR)](https://cashtokens.org/docs/category/metadata-registries-chip), rather it is a short and limited alternative for BitcoinScript, as transpiled from a higher-level syntax like [CashScript](https://cashscript.org).

 Prunable data-carrier output messages have proved very useful for similar problems.
 Token Metadata can be recorded by the minting transaction and implicitly authenticated simultaneously by the minting process.

 ## Benefits

-The aim of this proposal is to provide a minimal mechanism for a contract, or user, to store several hundred bytes of information in a fast and cost effective way, with a very low barrier to entry.
+The aim of this proposal is to provide a minimal mechanism for a contract, or user, to store several hundred bytes of information in a fast and cost effective way, with a very low barrier of entry.

 In 2024, op_return data is stored and propagated by many nodes; so a common format to store metadata would give contracts and users a way to mint tokens with metadata in a decentralized way, storing the data at the cost of 1 sat/byte for the near future.